jacoscaz/quadstore/README.md

 Returns an array of all quads within the store matching the specified terms.

+This method also accepts an optional `opts` parameter with the following optional properties:

+- `opts.order`: array of term names (e.g. `['object']`) that represents the desired ordering criteria of returned quads.
+Equivalent to the `ORDER BY` clause in `SQL`.
+- `opts.reverse`: boolean value that indicates whether to return quads in ascending or descending order.
+Equivalent to `ASC` / `DESC` modifiers in `SQL`.
+- `opts.limit`: limit the number of returned quads to the specified value.
+  Equivalent to `LIMIT` clause in `SQL`.

 ### Range matching

 `quadstore` supports range-based matching in addition to value-based matching.